-So far we have seen the introduction about Cloud, Salesforce and Force.com.
-Now we will learn some interesting feature – Salesforce Custom App.
+So far we have seen the introduction about Cloud, Salesforce, and Force.com.
+Now we will learn some interesting features – Salesforce Custom App.
 An app is a collection of tasks or items that work together to serve a common function or it can be complete functionality in itself.

 Building a Salesforce Custom App